 Emily Fleck | Music Therapy Connections | Springfield, Illinois

 Emily Fleck is from Athens and Greenview, Illinois.
 Emily comes from a musical family and was heavily involved in musical activities growing up, including contests, honor band and choir, and ILMEA district festivals.
 She participated in her school band and choir, took piano and saxophone lessons, and even learned a small amount of guitar and snare drum.
 She earned her Bachelor’s degree in Psychology with a Minor in Music from Blackburn College in Carlinville, Illinois, where she received the distinction of Summa Cum Laude and graduated Valedictorian of her class.
 Throughout her undergraduate career, Emily participated in the College band, choir, and a more elite a cappella group called Blackburn Voices.
 She also studied applied piano and voice.
 Her primary instruments are piano, voice, and saxophone.
-Additionally, Emily is pursuing a Master’s degree in Marriage and Family Studies online and is projected to graduate in May 2025.
+Additionally, Emily is pursuing a Master’s degree in Marriage and Family Studies online and is projected to graduate on April 26th, 2025.

 Matt Mifflin